-Let's stop for a minute and think about how many people we "follow" online.
+Let’s stop for a minute and consider how many people we “follow” online.
 To keep it even more specific and focused, only think about those you follow who create content for piano teachers.

 I stopped counting after 50.
 Yes, 50.
 I’m pretty sure my number is actually closer to 90.

-Let's crank that jaw back shut - it's not as scary as it seems!
+Let’s crank that jaw shut – it’s not as scary as it seems!